talonstrikesoftware/Working_with_React_and_Go/notes/section5-notes.md

 - now we just get an array of the genre names

 46: Getting all movies as JSON
+- Goal is to complete the All function
+- `localhost:4000/v1/movies`

 47: Next Steps